John Ffowcs Williams: Education and early life

-Born in Wales on 25 May 1935, Ffowcs Williams was educated at the Great Ayton Friends' School and Derby Technical College (now part of the University of Derby).
+Born in Wales on 25 May 1935, Ffowcs Williams was educated at the Great Ayton Friends' School and Derby Technical College.
 He served an engineering apprenticeship with Rolls-Royce before going to the University of Southampton, he always maintained a strong commitment to bring academic research to bear on industrial problems.
-He was awarded Bachelor of Science degree and a PhD from the University of Southampton in 1961.
+He was awarded Bachelor of Science degree and a PhD from the University of Southampton in 1961 for research supervised by Elfyn Richards.

 Career and research

 He cofounded Topexpress Ltd, a consultancy company in Cambridge specialising in engineering science, was executive consultant to Rolls-Royce and a director of VSEL plc.
 For 25 years he led the division in which the University of Cambridge's Fluid Mechanics, Aeronautics, Thermodynamics, and Turbomachinery work is concentrated.

 He was admitted to his Professorial Fellowship at Emmanuel in 1973; he was the longest-serving professor in the University when he retired from his chair in 2002.
 He taught engineering for the College but, before becoming Master his main college contribution was serving on the Governing Body and its committees.
 He was the first holder of the Rank Chair of engineering established in 1972 in the field of acoustics, coming to Cambridge from Imperial College London, where he held the Rolls-Royce Chair in theoretical acoustics.
 His speciality was noise and vibration caused by unsteady flow.
 His main achievement was to persuade very good research students to tackle important but interesting problems which ranged from the aeroacoustics of supersonic flight, to the quietening of underwater platforms.
 His work helped make anti-sound useful for noise control and for stabilising unstable aeromechanical systems.

 His doctoral students include David Crighton, Steve Furber, and Ann Dowling.

-He died on 12 December 2020.